Orthohepacivirus

-Hepacivirus is a genus of positive-strand RNA viruses in the family Flaviviridae.
-The hepatitis C virus (HCV), in species Hepacivirus hominis, infects humans and is associated with hepatitis and hepatocellular carcinoma.
+Orthohepacivirus, formerly called Hepacivirus, is a genus of positive-strand RNA viruses in the family Hepaciviridae.
+The hepatitis C virus (HCV), in species Orthohepacivirus hominis, infects humans and is associated with hepatitis and hepatocellular carcinoma.
 There are fourteen species in the genus which infect a range of other vertebrate.

 History

-Hepatitis C virus (HCV), which is the causative agent of hepatitis C in humans, and a member of the species Hepacivirus C, was discovered in 1989.
+Hepatitis C virus (HCV), which is the causative agent of hepatitis C in humans, was discovered in 1989.
 Eight genotypes (1–8) and eighty-six subtypes (1a, 1b etc.) of hepatitis C virus have been named.

 GBV-B virus (also known as GB virus B) discovered in 1995 is capable of infecting New World monkeys, in particular tamarins.
 Like HCV it is transmitted by the blood-borne route and similar to HCV it is associated with the viral hepatitis.
 However GBV-B has never been identified in wild animals and its natural host is not known.

 Structure

-Viruses in the genus Hepacivirus are enveloped and have spherical icosahedral-like geometries with pseudo T=3 symmetry.
+Viruses in the genus Orthohepacivirus are enveloped and have spherical icosahedral-like geometries with pseudo T=3 symmetry.
 The virus particle diameter is around 50 nm.
 Genomes are linear, non-segmented, and around 10,000 nucleotides in length.